Relationship to Authorization Protocols

 | Merchant terms | What was offered, under what conditions, with what obligations and recourse | LCP |

 Authorization protocols answer: "Is this agent legitimate and authorized?"
 LCP answers: "What terms govern this transaction?"
-Agreement Identity binds the answers together into a single verifiable record.
+Signed acceptance (Level 3+) binds the answers together into a verifiable record of mutual consent.

 Complementary, Not Competing

 No authorization protocol captures the merchant's terms, the mutual agreement, the dispute resolution process, or the temporal obligations that extend beyond payment.
-These are the domain of LCP and Agreement Identity.
+These are the domain of LCP.
+Conversely, LCP does not capture consumer-side authorization, agent identity, or the chain of delegated authority — those are the domain of authorization protocols.
+The two layers compose.

 Combined Evidence for Dispute Resolution